 - if you have immune system problems (eg, HIV, weakened immune system)

-- if you are receiving radiation treatment or chemotherapy, or if you have recently received or will be receiving any other vaccines
+- if you are receiving radiation treatment or chemotherapy, or you have recently received or will be receiving any other vaccines

 - if you have a history of Guillain-BarrÃ© syndrome or other nervous system problems